Learning Contextually-Adaptive Rewards via Calibrated Features: Experiments in Simulation

 \subsection{Results}

-\para{Qualitative analysis of learned calibrated features.} Fig.~\ref{fig:calib_feats} visually compares base features to learned calibrated features, shown across changes in the relevant contextual elements.
+\para{Qualitative analysis of learned calibrated features.} Fig.~\ref{fig:calib_feats} compares base features to learned calibrated features across changes in the relevant contextual element.
 Results show that learned representations successfully capture meaningful feature shaping functions that appropriately calibrate features based on context.
-In the first row, the representation adapts the base feature of table distance to capture the effect of object weight, i.e. the heavier the object, the closer to the table it should be carried.
-The concept of safe carrying is encoded by capturing the relative tradeoff of states under different weights -- when no object is carried, all reshaped feature values similar, whereas as the object weight increases there is a sharper contrast in calibrated feature values at higher and lower positions.
-A similar trend appears across all rows: increasing the stove heat, the sharpness of the utensil, and the cup fullness proportionally affects the stove distance, the human distance, and the laptop distance, respectively.
+In the first row, the representation adapts the base \textit{table} feature to capture the effect of object weight, i.e., the heavier the object, the closer to the table it should be carried.
+The reshaped feature values encode the concept of safe carrying--values are almost uniform when no object is carried, but increasing object weight produces a sharper contrast in values at higher and lower positions.
+A similar trend appears across all rows: increasing the stove heat, utensil sharpness, and cup fullness affect the \textit{stove}, \textit{human}, and \textit{laptop} features, respectively.

-\para{Reward accuracy with single calibrated feature.} Fig.~\ref{fig:single_calib} illustrates the accuracy of rewards learned by our method compared to multi-task baselines when a single feature in each environment is contextually-affected.
+\para{Exp.
+1: Single calibrated feature.} Fig.~\ref{fig:single_calib} columns 1-3 show learned reward accuracy when a single feature is contextually affected.
 Our method consistently outperforms the best-performing baseline across all experiments, with up to 15\% improvement in low-data regimes (5-10 pref queries).
-See details in App.
-C. The top two performing baselines in most cases are \textit{JointPref} (10) and \textit{SinglePref} models.
-This is likely because as representations are trained only on 100 queries in this experiment, each reward head for \textit{JointPref} (25) and \textit{JointPref} (50) only receive 4 and 2 queries each, respectively.
-This limited data could prevent them from learning a meaningful representation.
-Notably, when optimizing only a single calibrated feature, the ground truth reward function appears simple enough that \textit{SinglePref} model performs relatively well but still falls short of our method’s performance.
+Fig.~\ref{fig:induced-traj} similarly shows trajectories induced by rewards learned using our method outperform the best-performing baseline when a single feature is calibrated.
+The best-performing baselines across metrics are often \textit{JointPref} (10) and \textit{SinglePref} models, although their performance is generally similar to random representation initialization.
+This indicates that in low-data regimes, implicit representation learning struggles to capture useful structure.
+This is unsurprising, given \textit{SinglePref} lacks the signal required to distinguish task-specific reward from general structure.
+Meanwhile, multi-task variants spread 100 representation queries across all rewards (10 queries per reward for \textit{JointPref} (10), 4 for \textit{JointPref} (25) and 2 for \textit{JointPref} (50)), leaving too little data to distinguish shared contextual effects from task-specific rewards.